 Type: Ind.

-One of the tomatoes that is becoming popular is the green grape tomato.
+One of the popular tomatoes is the green grape tomato.

 When mature, they stay green, making them a nice addition to many culinary creations or a fantastic base for green ketchup.